balbasty/nitorch/nitorch/_C/src/impl/README.md

 The second batch of algorithms I implemented relate to the full multigrid solver (`relax`, `regulariser`, `resize`).
-At first, I tried to be smart and used member function pointers instead of if/else cases to dispatch to the correct specialized implementation, but I painfully found out that cuda (and openmp?) deals poorly with member function pointers.
-I therefore went back to an old switch statement.
+At first, I tried to be smart and used member function pointers instead of if/else cases to dispatch to the correct specialized implementation, but I painfully found out that cuda deals poorly with member function pointers.
+Now two dispatch systems coexist: function pointers on CPU and a switch statement on GPU.
 The other difference is my `Impl` classes grew too large and could not be passed to the kernel by copy anymore (cuda kernels cannot take more than 256 bytes of arguments).
 So now I manually move the object to device and give a pointer to the object to the kernel.